Jack of Shadows: Reception

 Lester del Rey received the novel unfavorably, noting that while the opening half was "minor Zelazny, quite enjoyable", the conclusion was "rather grim and ugly…[ultimately] dull".
 He concluded that, with the essentials of the hero's biography left unrevealed, "the whole thing seems rather pointless".

-However, reader response was largely favorable, as evidenced by the fact that the novel was nominated for two major speculative fiction awards (the Hugo Award and the Locus Award).
+Reader response was largely favorable, as evidenced by the fact that the novel was nominated for two major speculative fiction awards—the Hugo Award and the Locus Award.
+The novel finished fourth in the 1972 Locus Poll for Best Novel.

-Additional stories of Jack of Shadows
+Related fiction

-Zelazny was pressured by fans to write a sequel but he declined, saying “I didn’t really intend to continue that one.
+Zelazny was pressured by fans to write a sequel, but he declined, saying that “I didn’t really intend to continue that one.
 I liked ending it with that sort of ambiguous ending.”
 Instead, he wrote several prequels.

-The Illustrated Roger Zelazny includes a short story, "Shadowjack", that is a prequel to the events of the novel.
-It is in graphic novel format and was illustrated by Gray Morrow.

-The Last Defender of Camelot (1981, Underwood-Miller) reprints the tale "Shadowjack" but without the illustrations.
+The Illustrated Roger Zelazny includes a prequel short story, "Shadowjack", illustrated by Gray Morrow.
+Zelazny's collection The Last Defender of Camelot (1981, Underwood-Miller) reprints the tale "Shadowjack", but without the illustrations.
 This was in the Underwood-Miller edition of the collection, but not the Pocket Books version.
-It also appears in Last Exit to Babylon: Volume 4: The Collected Stories of Roger Zelazny, NESFA Press, 2009.
+The story also appears in Last Exit to Babylon: Volume 4: The Collected Stories of Roger Zelazny, NESFA Press, 2009.

-Wizards, edited by Bill Fawcett in 1983, contains the character biography entitled "Shadowjack".
-This was written by Roger Zelazny and details aspects of the character's history that were not in the novel or in the short story of the same name.
+Wizards, edited by Bill Fawcett in 1983, contains the character biography titled "Shadowjack", written by Roger Zelazny and including details of the character's history that were not in the novel or the short story of the same name.
 It has also been reprinted in Last Exit to Babylon.

 "Shadowland" was another prequel, written by Zelazny as the outline for an unproduced animated movie.
-It takes place prior to events of the novel and the short story, and describes how the strange half magic/half science world of Jack of Shadows came into existence.
-It was later developed and in production as a graphic novel before Zelazny died but the project was abandoned.
+The story takes place before the events of the novel and the short story, and it describes how the strange half-magic/half-science world of Jack of Shadows came into existence.
+The story was later developed and in production as a graphic novel before Zelazny died, but the project was abandoned.
 The story first appears in The Road to Amber: Volume 6: The Collected Stories of Roger Zelazny, NESFA Press, 2009.

 Allusions and references in other works

-A song, "Jack of Shadows", based on the novel and written by Dave Brock, Robert Calvert, Simon King and Simon House, appears on the 1979 Hawkwind album PXR5.
+A song, "Jack of Shadows"—based on the novel and written by the Hawkwind band members Dave Brock, Robert Calvert, Simon King and Simon House—appears on the 1979 album PXR5.

-In Daniel Keys Moran’s novel The Long Run, the protagonist Trent Castanaveras is rescued from a low Lunar orbit by a stealth spacecraft from the Spacefarers Collective called the "Jack of Shadows".
+In Daniel Keys Moran’s novel The Long Run, the protagonist Trent Castanaveras is rescued from a low Lunar orbit by a stealth spacecraft (from the Spacefarers Collective) called Jack of Shadows.